manghat/gatsby-starter-lumen/content/posts/02_data_democratisation.md

 Signs of scope for improvement:

-- As a product owner, you spend more than 5 minutes a
+- As a product owner, you spend more than 5 minutes a day querying data
+- You or your team is dependant on that one person to be able to ask data-driven questions and find their answers
+- Marketing or design has no access/visibilty of

+## A case for data democratisation

+Data insights are by their own fundamental